nextdoc/salesforce-babashka-sample/README.md

 # Salesforce DX Babashka Example Project

-This project was created using the command `https://github.com/nextdoc/salesforce-babashka-sample.git`
+This project was created using the command `sfdx force:project:create --projectname salesforce-babashka-sample`

 Then a bb.edn file was added to provide DX scripting using tasks from https://github.com/nextdoc/salesforce-babashka